-The main threats are against tour web interfaces such as Confluence and Drupal.
+The main threats are against our web interfaces such as Drupal and Outlook mail server.
 IT keep these servers up to date with security patches and we look out for any threat warnings.

 7.2 Disaster recovery

 The construction era "LSST Tucson Site Disaster Recovery Plan" [LPM-101] covers disaster recovery for the directors office.